HomingL/wb-collaborate/README.md

 Authenticated users have a workspace with basic file organization features where they can see all the whiteboards they have saved.
 Users can create a new whiteboard and invite other users to join by sharing the link.
 Users on the same whiteboard can communicate in the chat, and edit the whiteboard at the same time.

-Any users who enter the whiteboard page with write access can free draw with their curser.
-It supports muliple features such like pen, eraser, text box, image upload, color selection, etc. It supports text recognition which can format handwritings to digital text or diagrams.
-Additionally, it also has a chat box which allows all users in the whiteboard page to communicate in real-time.
+Any users who enter the whiteboard page with access to write can draw freely with their curser.
+It supports muliple features such like pen, eraser, text box, image upload, color selection, etc. It also supports text recognition which can format handwritings to digital text or diagrams.
+Additionally, it has a chat box which allows all users in the whiteboard page to communicate in real-time.

 This application is useful when working remotely.
-User at different physical location can do group discussion or braistorming without meeting up together.
+User at different physical location can do group discussion or brainstorming together without meeting up.
 It is also very useful for instructors to deliver a lecture online.

 ## Beta Version
  - Static Index Page